aryanbdps9/parallel-mcts-arena-rs/README.md

 - Higher `--exploration-factor`: More exploration of new moves
 - Lower `--exploration-factor`: More exploitation of proven moves
 - More `--search-iterations`: Deeper analysis but slower moves
+- More `--timeout-secs`: Longer thinking time (searches may end early)
 - More `--max-nodes`: Better memory utilization for complex positions

 ## License